usrrname/loading-custom-fonts/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The patterns of component composition were highly inspired by Radius and Varun Vacchar's opinions on using Styled Components and Styled System.

 ## Available Scripts